matty-plumski/SNAP_decisions/content/event/Beginner-comp-chem/index.md

 We will be using the Gaussian/GaussView suite of programs for which the University has a site license.
 We will also talk about where quantum chemical computational chemistry can be useful, and where/what other computational chemistry methods are possible.

-TEST

 Do you want to:

--create a reliable 3D visualisation of your molecule
+- create a reliable 3D visualisation of your molecule

--compute and visualise molecular vibrations (IR, Raman)
+- compute and visualise molecular vibrations (IR, Raman)

 -compute an NMR spectrum